bricomp/Nextion2-Library/README.md

 # Nextion2-Library

-**NOTE This Release is an update from vs 1.72 in Nextion.h rather than this release in Nextion2.h.**
+**NOTE This Release is an update from vs 1.72 in to this release in Nextion2.h.**

 Other enhancements have been made to the library, described in the Nextion2.h file.